Crowndev/bitcore-crown/pos.md

 Structure
 =========

 For example, this is a real-world PoS block in Crown LIVENET blockchain.
 It's generated at `2019-04-17T11:02:09Z`.
+Its height is 2335001.
 All Crown blocks generated nowadays are PoS blocks.

 In the blockchain file, the whole data related to this block is as follows (625 bytes):